Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra.md

 # objects IPNS

-IPNS means inner product null space, which means, that to check whether a point intersects with an object, this can be tested by inner product being 0: P.X=0 (p point, X object).
+IPNS means inner product null space, which means, that to check whether a point intersects with an object (i. e. whether it is part of the object), this can be tested by inner product being 0: P.X=0 (p point, X object).

 The first version of the point is the same for IPNS and OPNS.